The Tolerance Induction Program® (TIP)

 When you are not visiting the clinic it will be important to be following your plan at home.
 If indicated, patients will use SLIT in the morning after brushing their teeth.
 After the waiting period, patients will eat all maintenance foods for breakfast.
 Some patients will make these foods into cookies, bread, muffins, or pancakes.
 Give recommended foods for snacks or with lunch.
 Finally, give treatment foods around dinner time, followed by the rest period.

-If your child participates in physical extracurricular activities like sports, it is generally better to do treatment foods after their activity.
+If you participate in physical extracurricular activities like sports, it is generally better to do treatment foods after your activity.
 Your goal for successful treatment is 80-100% compliance.
 Missing a dose once in a while is acceptable.
 Missing doses regularly will impact the program and significantly increase the length of treatment.

-Maintenance foods are foods that your child has challenged in the clinic and passed.
+Maintenance foods are foods that you have challenged in the clinic and passed.
 These foods should be eaten every morning.
 The minimum amount of this food is noted in your maintenance foods list.
-Your child can have more than this minimum amount unless it is capped.
-Capped foods mean that your child should consume exactly the prescribed amount, no more and no less.
+You can have more than this minimum amount unless it is capped.
+Capped foods mean that you should consume exactly the prescribed amount, no more and no less.

-Treatment foods are foods in your child's food dosing strategy.
-Your child will be introduced to these foods in small amounts in a monitored setting at the clinic.
+Treatment foods are foods in your food dosing strategy.
+You will be introduced to these foods in small amounts in a monitored setting at the clinic.
 You will then dose them at home in increasing amounts over the course of weeks between visits.
 While at home, these foods should be given in the afternoon or evening, at least 4 hours apart from Maintenance foods.
-After dosing these foods, your child will require a 60-minute rest period.
+After dosing these foods, you will require a 60-minute rest period.

 Visiting the Clinic

-At the Food Allergy Institute, we have assembled a team of highly skilled providers dedicated to supporting your child on their path to food freedom.
+At the Food Allergy Institute, we have assembled a team of highly skilled providers dedicated to supporting you on your path to food freedom.

 Treatment Zones